-Luckily for us, part of the master plan when the architects of the New Town were designing the layout was the inclusion of green spaces between the housing developments.
+Fortunately, part of the master plan when the architects of the New Town were designing the layout was the inclusion of green spaces between the housing developments.
 Hence, many of the ancient woodland areas still survive.

-Greenmeadow Woods has always been the haunt of local residents and dog walkers.
+Greenmeadow Woods has long been the haunt of local residents and dog walkers.
 Many have noticed the strange, long walls within the woods, and children have often played around them giving little thought to what they could be .

 The Ancient Cwmbran Project

-The project also celebrated the medieval pilgrim heritage of the area through a complementary art project, produced a carved statue of St Derfel, a medieval crop growing project and hopes to generate future tourism to the area.
+The project also celebrated the medieval pilgrim heritage of the area through a complementary art project, produced a carved statue of St Derfel, a medieval crop growing project and also aspired to bring future tourism to the area.

 (left) A classrooom training Session, project members were instructed in Archaeological Techniques

 The Ancient Cwmbran Society 25th May 2011 to present day

 Although the Ancient Cwmbran Project came to an end after its 18 month period of activity, the Volunteers involved with the project found that there was still so much interest in our local archaeology that the